TechHub-sv/B-SAFE_A-women-safety-android-app/README.md

 ## Feel Safe Everywhere

-Women Safety App is user friendly application built in Android Studio, it is simple to implement,easy to understand.
+The Women Safety App is an intuitive, easily navigable Android Studio application that is simple to use and understand.

 Price 2500 Rupees Only!